websiteinspiration/bugsplat.rb/entries/2012-10-20-on-the-fly-markdown-conversion.md

 Tags:  Docverter, Programming, Meta

 Today I added PDF, Docx, and Markdown download links to the bottom of every post here on Bugsplat.
-Scroll down to just above the comments to see them, the scroll back up here to read how it works.
+Scroll down to the bottom to see them, the scroll back up here to read how it works.

 --fold--